- YNP and NPS have been struggling with two major lawsuits related to their Bison herd management plan recently.

 What Was The Response From NPS & Tribal Supporters?

-NPS and tribal authorities like the Fort Peck Assiniboine & Sioux Tribes argue the plan is science-based and balanced, providing necessary flexibility while addressing all stakeholder concerns.
+NPS and tribal authorities like the Fort Peck Assiniboine & Sioux Tribes argue the plan is science-based and balanced.
+As a result, it provides necessary flexibility while addressing all stakeholder concerns.

 Superintendent Cam Sholly states that Montana had opportunities to contribute analyses and even submit alternatives.
 Additionally, they state that limiting the herd to 3,000 could threaten bison conservation.